 Chairman Ballance asked everyone to stand for the Pledge of Allegiance and a moment of silence.

 B. Ask for Disqualifications

 Chairman Ballance asked if any board member had a conflict of interest with the item on the agenda tonight.
-Chairman Ballance said he will not vote on the text amendment tonight.
-There were no other conflicts noted.
+No conflicts were noted.

 C. Announce Quorum Being Met